noamraph/nix-pills/pills/03-enter-environment.md

 ## Dependency resolution

-There isn\'t anything like `apt` which solves a SAT problem in order to satisfy dependencies with lower and upper bounds on versions.
-There\'s no need for this because all the dependencies are static: if a derivation X depends on a derivation Y, then it always depends on it.
+There isn't anything like `apt` which solves a SAT problem in order to satisfy dependencies with lower and upper bounds on versions.
+There's no need for this because all the dependencies are static: if a derivation X depends on a derivation Y, then it always depends on it.
 A version of X which depended on Z would be a different derivation.